 DeWitt is architecturally significant as an example of the large-scale planning and construction required to meet WWII national defense needs

-DeWitt Hospital is a “Type A” permanent Army General Hospitals designed by the notable architecture firm York and Sawyer.
+DeWitt Hospital is a “Type A” permanent Army General Hospital designed by the notable architecture firm York and Sawyer.
 The only other mostly intact “Type A” hospital besides DeWitt is Mayo General Hospital in Galesburg, IL that was also constructed in 1943.

 Highly regarded surgeon Norman Freeman developed vascular surgery advancements at DeWitt General Hospital during WWII.
 DeWitt had a nursing training school specializing in psychiatry during WWII.
 Occupational therapy and physical therapy were other new medical fields developed during WWII.